2024 Guest WritersPublisher's Briefcase

 Publisher’s Briefcase Benefits

-We feature exclusive articles for our Premium Subscribers.
-We have invited a group of Guest Writers who will provide a series of articles that can be included in data collection for education, workforce, and equity policy development that can impact the economy and global competitiveness.
-This group has an expertise portfolio of domestic and international journal, technical, and academic publications.
+These are exclusive articles only for our Premium Subscribers.
+We annually invite Guest Writers that provide articles that can be included in data collection for education, workforce, and equity policy development that can impact the economy and global competitiveness.
+This group of topical authorities have portfolio history of domestic and international journal, technical, and academic publications that reflects their expertise.

 2023 Guest Writers